 Bridges with breath-taking views await you. ©Balz Weber

-Day 4 – through the die fabulous Rhine Gorge
+Day 4 – Through the fabulous Rhine Gorge

 Definitely one of the highlights of the tour: the Rhine Gorge ©Balz Weber